mdhwang/Punch-Buddy-Fight-Club/README.md

 - Think about trend data throughout workout
     - Combine with heart rate monitor to gauge fatigue and relationship to quality of strike
 - Use Mbient Lab tools to make mobile app with live feedback and stats
+- Experimenting with additional strikes and sensor options (increasing Hz on sensor for more granular data)

 ![](images/97_ACC_BOI.png)